 What To Do in Kata Beach?

-Kata Center is the oldest part and has grown around a busy intersection; not much has changed around there if you exclude Starbucks and Peach, a trendy restaurant.
+Kata Center is the oldest part and has grown around a busy intersection; not much has changed around there if you exclude Starbucks and At Peach restaurant.
 Nightlife is very active, and you’ll find a lot of Beer Bars, but no Go-Go Bars.
 If you drive at night you can’t miss all these small bars all loudly playing different music, the ones at Kata centre intersection being the brightest and most welcoming.
 Don’t be shy to stop have a drink for the fun of it.

 Dining options are plenty, but if you want a special dinner, try Kampong Kata Hill on top of the hill right behind Starbucks (opposite Dino Park).
 There used to be an apparent gap between Kata Center and Kata South, but both have now merged.